sancheza/macos-tools/README.md

 # 🪟 Restore Minimized Windows (macOS)

-A tiny but powerful macOS shell script that restores all minimized application windows with a single command.
+A tiny macOS shell script that restores all minimized application windows with a single command.

 To restore windows for a specific application, use restore_minimized.sh instead.